 *SWAP* Weekend ‘big breakfast’ with fried eggs, sausages and bacon

-#For# Stuff a whole meal pita bread with 1 mashed boiled egg, tomato, lean ham and low-fat cheese for a lower-fat option
+#For# Stuff wholemeal pita bread with 1 mashed boiled egg, tomato, lean ham, and low-fat cheese for a lower-fat option

 *SWAP* Buying takeaway lunch because you don’t have anything in the fridge to take to work